gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 ![](../../images/upgrade_DAO_6_2_0_complete_upgrade.jpg)

-Then, a new window will open up and you'll need to click on "Start upgrade complete process" to begin the data migration process between versions of DAOs.
+Then, a new window will open up, and you'll need to click on "Start upgrade complete process" to begin the data migration process between versions of DAOs.

 ![](../../images/upgrade_DAO_6_2_0_complete_upgrade_start.jpg)